helix-editor/helix/book/src/keymap.md

 ### Minor modes

-These sub-modes are accessible from normal mode and typically switch back to normal mode after a command.
+Minor modes are accessible from normal mode and typically switch back to normal mode after a command.

 | Key      | Description                                        | Command        |
 | -----    | -----------                                        | -------        |